 Maintaining a healthy campus environment is the responsibility of all members of the university community.
 Students must wear a mask, maintain social distance and wash hands frequently both inside and outside the residence halls.
 In addition to individual responsibility, members of the community should foster accountability in the people around them and should address instances of non-compliance directly if they are comfortable and it is safe to do so.

-The university will comply with the District’s requirements for group size at each phase of the District’s reopening plan as well as the request to limit student social gatherings to no more than 10 people.
+The university will comply with the DC guidance for group size, per our Return to Campus Plan.
 On-campus events that in the past may have had large groups in person are being held virtually.

 Cleaning Policies and Procedures

-During the first two weeks of the spring semester, your area coordinator or community director will help each suite develop a suitemate agreement to help define expectations and roles for each suitemate to create shared expectations to follow.
-Additionally during those first two weeks they will meet with each student virtually to talk discuss safety and being a part of the campus community.
+During the first two weeks of the spring semester, your Community Coordinator helped each suite develop a suitemate agreement to help define expectations and roles for each suitemate to create shared expectations to follow.
+Additionally during each semester they will meet with each student virtually to discuss safety and being a part of the campus community.

-Shared bathrooms must be cleaned on a regular schedule and personal items cannot be left in the bathroom.
+Shared bathrooms must be cleaned on a regular schedule and personal items should not be left in the bathroom.

 Shared community kitchens will be available for preparing and cooking meals only.
 Each resident will be required to clean-up their prep and cooking area after they have finished.
 Eating and socializing together will not be permitted in the kitchens and residents will need to go back to their room to eat.
 Shared kitchens must be cleaned on a regular schedule and personal items should not be left in the sink or on the counter.
-Additional information regarding use of shared kitchens will be provided to students during their first two weeks on campus.
 Signage is also posted in the kitchens with helpful information.

-Students need to wear a mask whenever doing laundry, and you must maintain social distancing in the laundry rooms.
+Students need to wear a mask whenever doing laundry and must maintain social distancing in the laundry rooms.
 You should also wash your hands after using the facility.